adamsilver/fdpb/03-book-a-flight.md

 			break;
 		case this.keys.down:
 			// move onto first suggestion
-			// if there is one
 			this.onTextBoxDownPressed(e);
 			break;
-		case this.keys.tab:
-			this.hideOptions();
-			break;
 		case this.keys.space:
 			// ignore this, otherwise the
 			// the menu will show again.
 			break;
 		case this.keys.enter:
-			// ignore this, otherwise the
+			// ignore this, otherwise the menu
-			// menu will show briefly before
+			// shows briefly before submission
-			// submission
 			break;
 		default:
 			// show suggestions